LoaQ: Layer-wise Output Approximation Quantization: Methodology

 \section{Methodology}

 In this section, we introduce \textbf{LoaQ}, short for \textbf{L}ayer-wise \textbf{O}utput \textbf{A}pproximation \textbf{Q}uantization.
-LoaQ builds on the layer-wise post-training quantization framework, which typically focuses on quantizing only $W_{\text{in}}$ and $W_{\text{out}}$.
-Extending this framework, LoaQ incorporates additional factors during quantization to achieve more accurate approximations.
-As shown in Figure~\ref{fig:loaq}, LoaQ consists of three components that progressively target the true output approximation with increasing accuracy: linear-layer, sub-layer, and sub-layer followed by RMSNorm.
-In contrast, GPTAQ and Qronos only target the linear-layer part.
-Each component in LoaQ builds upon the previous one, achieving increasingly accurate approximations by strategically selecting intermediate results within the model.
-The intermediate results highlighted by the red circle 1 and green circle 2 correspond to the linear-layer outputs, which are approximated using the method detailed in Section~\ref{sec:linear-layer-OA}.
-With deeper insights into LLM architectures, the approach applied to the blue circle 3 replaces the approximation at the green circle 2 and is further enhanced by the method associated with the orange circle 4.
+LoaQ builds on the layer-wise post-training quantization framework, which typically quantizes only $W_{\text{in}}$ and $W_{\text{out}}$, and extends it by incorporating additional factors during quantization to achieve more accurate approximations.
+As shown in Figure~\ref{fig:loaq}, LoaQ is organized into three components with hierarchical approximation objectives: linear-layer, sub-block, and sub-block followed by RMSNorm.
+The design transitions from linear-layer-level approximation to block-wise approximation, thereby imposing increasingly stringent constraints on aligning the quantized model with the original model.